Mary Miller Johnston: Legal practice

 Prior to becoming a judge, Johnston was Chief Counsel of the Delaware Supreme Court's Office of Disciplinary Counsel, prosecuting cases involving attorney discipline and the unauthorized practice of law.
 She also was a law partner in private practice as a lawyer with the Wilmington, Delaware law firm Morris James, LLP, focusing on corporate and commercial litigation.

 After retirement as a judge, Johnston joined the private alternative dispute resolution firm, Delaware ADR.

 Education

 Johnston received her Bachelor of Arts in music, magna cum laude, from Wittenberg University in 1979, a Master of Music degree from Northwestern University in 1980, and a Juris Doctor degree, cum laude, from Washington & Lee School of Law in 1984.

-Awards, honors, and positions
+Honors and positions

 Johnston has received the following awards and honors, and held the following positions, among others;